JackieGH/cse15l-lab-reports/remote-access-tutorial.md

 (https://sdacs.ucsd.edu/~icc/index.php)
 <img src="./images/accountlookup.png">

-Login with your student ID
-and student username.
+Login with your student ID and student username. <br>
 Note: this should be the first part of your student email before the “@“ (i.e student1 is the username for student1@ucsd.edu)

 <img src="./images/resultsloggedin1.png">